 Improvement and Warranty Assurances: The applicant shall provide a guarantee of installation and construction of all on-site and off-site improvements required by this title, or as required by the Land Use Authority, prior to issuance of any building permits or the commencement of any work.
-The guarantee shall be in a form acceptable to the City and in an amount equal to one hundred ten percent (110%) of the estimated cost of all improvements, with 10% retained until completion as permitted by Utah law.
+The guarantee shall be in a form acceptable to the City and in an amount equal to one hundred twenty percent (120%) of the estimated cost of all improvements, 10% of which remains as an improvement warranty assurance.
 The guarantee shall assure the installation of improvements within one (1) year of the date of the site plan approval, subject to extension as provided herein.
 Upon timely and proper completion of the improvements, the applicant may request an inspection of the improvements and release of the guarantee.
 10% of the guarantee shall remain for a period of one year after acceptance of the improvements as a warranty pertaining to the installed improvements.
-No assurance may be permitted to expire without city approval.
+No assurance shall be permitted to expire without city approval.
 It shall be the responsibility of the developer to notify the City when the improvements are complete and ready for inspection and to request release of assurances.

 Warranty for Other Improvements: When any improvement is to be accepted for dedication, maintenance or operation by the city, and such improvement has not been assured and warrantied in accordance with Section 8(D)(13), the applicant shall be required to provide financial security (acceptable to the city attorney) in the amount of ten percent (10%) of the total construction costs of the project to cover the costs of any defects which may occur in such improvements within one (1) year after the date of acceptance by the city.